Shia militia claim to have held western road out of Mosul, a key escape route for ISIS fighters

-A CNN crew, traveling with US-trained Iraqi counterterrorism forces, was just 200 meters (219 yards) from Mosul's eastern perimeter on Wednesday, with just a barren berm between them and more than 1 million civilians trapped in the city.
+CNN Senior International Correspondent Arwa Damon, traveling with US-trained Iraqi counterterrorism forces, was just 200 meters (219 yards) from Mosul’s eastern perimeter on Wednesday, with just a barren berm between her and more than 1 million civilians trapped in the city.

 On Wednesday around 100 ISIS militants were seen riding motorcycles around the eastern Mosul neighborhood of al Qudes, witnesses tell CNN.

 Some of those riding the bikes were as young as 12 years old, they said.
 Some were wearing suicide vests.

 Residents in the al Qudes neighborhood tell CNN the ISIS fighters look weak and confused.
 Tires have been scattered through the neighborhood to be set on fire when Iraqi forces approach, the witnesses say.

 Power and water supplies have been cut off to the city.
 Some shops are still open, witnesses say, but few people are willing to venture out to visit them.

 Battle for Mosul

 ISIS has controlled Mosul for more than two years, imposing its own brutal version of Islamic sharia law, responding to “offenses” such as smoking and shaving beards with medieval-style punishments.